kyma-project/website/content/blog-posts/2019-08-08-release-notes-1.4/index.md

 ### Known Issues

-Valero returns an error during restoring CRDs.
+Velero returns an error during restoring CRDs.
 The temporary workaround is to divide the restore process into 2 steps:

 1. Restore only CRDs.
 2. Restore the remaining part of the cluster.